JiahaoShen0510/Algorithm-and-Data-Structures/README.md

 ### 09) Calculate Longest Length of Contiguous Strings:
 Calculate the longest length of contiguous unique strings in the given word.

+### 10) Rotate Array from Right in Given Number:
+Rotate the order of numbers in a array from right to left, which the numbers rotated will be determined by the given number.